An Addict’s Story About Being a Mom Struggling with Addiction

 It was my first Mother’s Day as a mom.
-What should have been a day filled with fresh flowers, Hallmark, and pampering, I instead spent in the fetal position, sobbing my eyes out.
+It should have been a day filled with fresh flowers, Hallmark, and pampering.
+Instead I spent it in the fetal position, sobbing my eyes out.
 I was giving every bit of energy I had to my son, so that I could smile and act like his usual mommy.
-Here’s the thing, and this is for all you moms out there.
-Being a mother, a new mother, an old mother, a stepmother, is amazing, but at times it sucks so very, very much.
+Here’s the thing (and this is for all you moms out there): Being a mother—a new mother, an old mother, a stepmother—is amazing, but at times it sucks so very, very much.
 Everywhere I looked (okay, it was only on Facebook) these other moms were making it look so wonderful all the time.
-And me, the selfish one, was loving this small life beyond my wildest dreams, but also grieving the freedom I once had.
+And I, the selfish one, was loving this small life beyond my wildest dreams, but also grieving the freedom I once had.

-My mom looked at me and said, “Chrissy, you’ve had a lot of changes and your body and mind might not be the same anymore.
+My mom looked at me and said, “Chrissy, you’ve had a lot of changes.
+Your body and mind might not be the same anymore.
 You need help out of this hole.”
 These were not typical words for my mom, so I decided to see a psychiatrist, instead of my normal general practitioner.

-Here's what I want to tell you.
-I am savvy, I have done care coordination for years, I was gainfully employed and have had health insurance for a long time.
-I called my insurance provider and was given a list of psychiatrists who take my (HMO) insurance.
-No one was taking new patients.
+Please note: I am savvy.
+I have done care coordination for years.
+And I was gainfully employed and had had health insurance for a long time.
+So I called my insurance provider and was given a list of psychiatrists who take my (HMO) insurance.
+None were taking new patients.
 Grrrr …

-So I called this extremely large health system in my area, known to be one of the best hospitals in the world, who call themselves leaders, who do amazing research, and talked to their psychiatry department.
+So I called an extremely large health system in my area.
+They’re known to be one of the best hospitals in the world.
+They call themselves leaders and do amazing research.
+I talked to their psychiatry department.
 Here’s what I got:

 Grumpy Receptionist: “Are you a (fill in the large university) patient?”

 Me: “No.” Of course I wasn’t, it could take weeks or months to get into primary care there.